 I’m not here to pretend to understand the man, I didn’t know him.
 Like most of you I only know what he shared openly, in his books and on television.
 All I can do is share my own thoughts on how much of a profound impact he had on mine and Kylee’s lives.

 Inspiration is an Understatement

 He was a mediocre chef who helmed several average restaurants during his 30-year span in the industry.
 He was also a junkie.
-His own stories painted himself as the cliché addict, scratching his arms in some back alley in 1980’s New York City, waiting to get his next fix.
-Hoping it would be enough to get him through the next 14 hours on the line, a place he called home.
+His own stories painted himself as the cliché New York City addict, scratching his arms in some back alley in the 1980’s, waiting to get his next fix; hoping it would be enough to get him through the next 14 hours on the line – a place he called home.

 After kicking the heroin and cocaine – all on his own – he pushed on.
 He accepted his life in the heat and sweat and chaos.
 Hardly a glamorous lifestyle when viewed from the outside world, it was the only life most cooks knew.